IsmailAlaouiAbdellaoui/Deep-state-classification-MEG/README.rst

 Both datasets contain the same subjects for training, validation, and testing, but they slightly differ in the trials selected.

+The data must be downloaded and unzipped in the same directory as the scripts.

 📜 Scripts
 -----
-The data must be downloaded and unzipped in the same directory as the scripts.
-For each model:

-- The training script trains and saves the model with the indicated subjects.
+- The training script trains the model with the subjects in the train/validate folders and saves the intermediate models and weights.

-- The test script loads the model previously saved and evaluate it with the indicated subjects.
+- The test script loads the pretrained model and evaluate it with the indicated subjects.

 Additionally, within the AA-EGGNet directory, a script to download and preprocess the subjects directly from the HCP source can be found (in case the user wants to use different patients).
+This script needs your own personal access key ID and secret access key from Amazon services.

 🔗 Citation
 -----